theifedayo/go-dumb-password/READM.md

 ### Caching
 The library supports caching of the password list to avoid reading the file on every validation request.
 By default, it uses a simple in-memory cache (`sync.Map`).
 If you prefer to use a different caching mechanism, you can customize it by implementing your own cache functions.

+## Contributing
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
+Your contributions are highly appreciated!

+## License
+This library is licensed under the MIT License.
+See the LICENSE file for details.

+## Acknowledgments
+The go dumb password library is inspired by the Laravel Password package created by Prosper Otemuyiwa.